Correlation inequalities for the Potts model: The correlation inequalities

-Two correlation inequalities were proved in \cite{S88}, a `positive' inequality that is implied by Theorem \ref{pi}(c), and a `negative' inequality that is obtained as a special case of the last theorem, on setting $f_0(x)=\de_{x,0}$ and $f_1(x) = \de_{x,1}$.
-We note that Schonmann's inequalities were themselves (partial) generalizations of correlation inequalities proved in \cite{DMMR}.
+Two correlation inequalities were proved in \cite{S88}, a `positive' inequality that is implied by Theorems \ref{mainthm} and \ref{pi}(c), and a `negative' inequality that is obtained as a special case of Theorem \ref{s2}, on setting $f_0(x)=\de_{x,0}$ and $f_1(x) = \de_{x,1}$.
+Recall that Schonmann's inequalities were themselves (partial) generalizations of correlation inequalities of \cite{DMMR}.

-Amongst the feasible extensions of the above theorems that come to mind, we mention the classical space--time models used to study the quantum Ising/Potts models, see \cite{aizenman_nacht,BjG,CrI,grimmett_stp}.
+Amongst the feasible extensions of the above theorems that come to mind, we mention the classical space--time models used to study the quantum Ising/Potts models, see \cite{aizenman_nacht,JBj2,BjG,CrI,grimmett_stp}.